subuser-security/subuser/docs/packaging.rst

 2. Add subuser images:

  a.
-Create a folder in your subuser repository for your new subuser image and add a `docker-image` subdirectory.:
+Create a folder in your subuser repository for your new subuser image and add a ``docker-image`` subdirectory:

 ::